 At this point, hackers in the audience are getting nervous about all my cheerleading for non-general-purpose computers.
 What about generativity, for which we require fully general models of computing?
 Obviously we technical people need that.
 But general models of computing are not necessarily what most people need from a machine or software product.
 And many or most of the problems people have with computers — unexplainable errors, malware, unnecessary bugs, and more — are the direct or indirect result of giving people hacker machines when what they wanted was a spreadsheet machine.

-Note also that presenting limited models of computing is not (necessarily) ‘dumbing the system down’.
+Presenting limited models of computing is not (necessarily) ‘dumbing the system down’.
 A system whose users perceive it to be dumbed down is one that is not sufficient for its purpose, and sufficiency is still our minimum bar for shipping.
 Rather, by presenting people systems that they can learn and use to solve problems, we are enhancing the human.
 Consider that presenting a bash prompt, although it’s incredibly powerful, does not actually empower most people.
-Instead, it confuses and disheartens — disempowers — many people.
+Instead, it confuses, disheartens, and disempowers them.

 We technical people need to change our recipe for building and delivering software.
 We should not serve only ourselves; we should make sure we’re not doing something just because we can; we should not love complexity for its own sake.
 I’d like to see us follow a recipe more like this: